jergra/info-feed-react-sanity/readme.txt

     git push

-To remake the database, go into news-feed-database/schemas/ and change the files there, then run 'sanity init', answer some questions, then run 'sanity start', add some new content using the interface.
+To remake the database, go into info-feed-database/schemas/ and change the files there, then run 'sanity init', answer some questions, then run 'sanity start', add some new content using the interface.
 The projectId has now changed.
 Put the new projectId into lib/client in the root.
 A new API token is also needed, which will go in .env.
 Therefore the environment variable at Vercel also needs to be updated.
-Sanity Studio also needs to be redeployed. cd into the database folder (news-feed-database) and run 'sanity deploy'.
+Sanity Studio also needs to be redeployed. cd into the database folder (info-feed-database) and run 'sanity deploy'.
 'sanity help' will bring up help.
 Run 'npm run dev' in the root.